dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 [![]({{ site.url }}/assets/images/projects/erg/erg_circuit.png)]({{ site.url}}/assets/images/projects/erg/erg_circuit.png)
 *Circuit diagram for the Ergware firmware*

-The phototransistor-based optocoupler does all the action ...
+The phototransistor-based optocoupler does all the action.
 I chose the resistor and then buffered it a couple of times before sending it directly into one of the digital inputs of the microcontroller (which makes the software detection and triggering via an interrupt really easy.)

 I also used different supply voltages for the analog and digital parts, mainly because the LCD wants to work off of 3.3V and the optocoupler is spec'd for 5V.